TucanoCode04/my-obsidian-vault/5 - Brain/Quantum Condensed Matter Physics/Superconductivity/05 - SQUIDs.md

 $$\psi_2 - \psi_1 = 2\pi \left( n + \frac{\Phi}{\Phi_0} \right)$$
 We can rewrite the total flux as an implicit function of $\psi_1$ and $\Phi_{ext}$:
 $$\Phi = \Phi_{ext} - L I_c \sin\left( \pi \frac{\Phi}{\Phi_0} \right) \cdot \cos\left( \psi_1 + \pi \frac{\Phi}{\Phi_0} \right)$$
+This equation relates the total flux threading the SQUID loop to the external flux and the phase difference across one of the junctions.
+It shows that the total flux depends on both the applied external flux and the circulating current induced by any imbalance in the currents through the two junctions.

+In general both the equations for the total current and the total flux must be solved in a self-consistent cycle to determine the behavior of the SQUID for given values of external flux and input current.
+One of the most important device parameters when designing a SQUID is the maximum driving current $i_{max}$ that can be applied before either of the two junctions exceeds its critical current $I_c$.
 ## References